ilios/user-guide/courses-and-sessions/courses/course-rollover.md

 ![rollover icon shown](../../images/course_rollover/rollover_icon_shown.png)

-Once the button icon has been clicked in the previous step, the screen changes to the following with several options, which are described below.
+Once the rollover button icon has been clicked as shown above, the screen changes to the following with several options, which are described below.

 ![course rollover options](../../images/course_rollover/course_rollover_options.png)